 18 to 64 years old: $17.00

 13 to 17 years old or 65 years old and over: $12.50

 Children 5 to 12 years old: $5.50

 Children 4 years old and under: Free

-From July 2 to September 4, 2017, your admission also includes free access to the Plains of Abraham Museum Battles and Identities exhibitions and the Martello Tower exhibition.
+From July 1 to September 3, 2018, your admission also includes free access to the Plains of Abraham Museum Battles and Identities exhibitions and the Martello Tower exhibition.